simpsonst/posthack/README.md

 If you keep your emails on a remote IMAP server, the provider might provide some filtering rules.
 You might prefer `procmail`, but have no way to run it on the server.
 You could fetch new mail off that server, and process it on a dedicated server at home, or on a VPS, but `procmail` won't be able to deliver back to specific folders on the server, as it can only natively deliver to local mbox or maildirs folders.
-`pushimap` can be used in a `procmail` rule to deliver the message to a specific folder on an IMAP server.
+`push-imap` can be used in a `procmail` rule to deliver the message to a specific folder on an IMAP server.

 *Caution!
 Misconfiguration could result in lost emails!*